Clement Levesque (1947 - 2020) - Obituary

-Clement A. Levesque, "Skip", of Keno, OR, born January 25, 1947, passed away September 8, 2020.
-He is preceded in death by his son, Roy Dean; and brother, Dolar Roy; and wife, Gail of Las Vegas.
+Clement A. Levesque (Skip) of Keno Or, born January 25, 1947 passed away September 8, 2020.
+He was preceded in death by his son Roy Dean and brother Dolar Roy and wife Gail of Las Vegas.

 Skip lived in Keno for almost thirty years.
 He was an avid sportsman and at one time owned the Fly Shack in Keno.